imogen-rickert/Data_cleaning_manipulation/README.md

 I started with a messy data set: [Shark Attack](https://www.kaggle.com/teajay/global-shark-attacks/version/1).
 I imported it, used my data wrangling skills to clean it up and prepare it to be analyzed, and then exported it as a clean CSV data file.

-## Questions & Hypotheses
-What are the questions you would like to answer with your analysis?
-What did you feel were the answers to those questions before answering them with data?

 ## Dataset